To protect your 401k from a market crash, you can liquidate your assets, use dollar-cost averaging, or diversify and rebalance your portfolio.

 You can provide an additional layer of protection by automatically reinvesting extra cash in an indexed fund.

-Therefore, you can make compound interest part of your 401K and ensure that some of your money is growing.
-Moreover, you can enhance compound interest by combining it with the S&P 500, which has a long history of growth.
+Therefore, you can make compound interest part of your 401K and ensure that some of your money grows.
+Moreover, you can enhance compound interest by combining it with the S&P 500, which has a long growth history.

 9. Invest in High Cash Companies

 Some companies are better positioned to survive and thrive in a stock crash than others.
-In particular, companies with a lot of money grow and make more money in a crash.
+In particular, companies with much money grow and make more in a crash.

-For instance, Warren Buffett’s Berkshire Hathaway (NYSE: BRK.B) expanded during the stock market crash of 2008.
-In fact, Berkshire Hathaway (BRK.A) bought the Burlington Northern Santa Fe Railroad (BNSF) for $26 billion in cash and stock in 2009.
+For instance, Warren Buffett’s Berkshire Hathaway (NYSE: BRK.B) expanded during the 2008 stock market crash.
+In 2009, Berkshire Hathaway (BRK.A) bought the Burlington Northern Santa Fe Railroad (BNSF) for $26 billion in cash and stock.
 Berkshire could buy them because it had lots of cash.

-Hence, investing in companies with large amounts of cash on hand is a great way to protect your portfolio from a market crash.
+Hence, investing in companies with large amounts of cash isย a great way to protect your portfolio from a market crash.
 You can learn how much cash a company has by checking its balance sheet.
-Companies list cash as cash and equivalents, short-term investments, or cash and short-term investments on their balance sheets.
+Companies list cash on their balance sheets as cash and equivalents, short-term investments, or cash and short-term investments.

 Alphabet (NASDAQ: GOOG)